B.S. Construction Management

 Sigma Lambda Chi is the international honor society for construction.
 The fundamental purpose of Sigma Lambda Chi is to provide recognition to outstanding students in construction curricula.
 Sigma Lambda Chi is the society that offers students the opportunity to be recognized locally and internationally for their academic accomplishments as a construction major.

-This chapter includes twenty - eight current members.
+This chapter includes 28 current members.
 The chapter advisors are Tim Becker and Jim Bunkelman.
-Current SLC Board Members are Eric Fabich (President), Neil Wieser (Vice President), Garrett Rasmussen (Secretary), Damion Blechinger (Treasurer), Kyle Zagel (Public Relations).
+Current SLC Board Members are Eric Fabich (President), Neil Wieser (Vice President), Garrett Rasmussen (Secretary), Damion Blechinger (Treasurer), and Kyle Zagel (Public Relations).

 Program Membership & Student Competitions

-UW-Stout's Bachelor of Science degree in Construction Management program is a member of the Associated Schools of Construction (ASC), a professional association of construction educators and industry practitioners working together for the development and advancement of construction education.
+UW-Stout's B.S.
+Construction Management program is a member of the Associated Schools of Construction (ASC), a professional association of construction educators and industry practitioners working together for the development and advancement of construction education.
 ASC promotes the sharing of ideas and knowledge and inspires, guides and promotes excellence in curricula, teaching, research and service.
 The ASC is made up of 8 regions; 7 regions from the United States and Canada and one European region.

 Associated Schools of Construction